 How will legal marijuana markets be regulated?

-Cities and counties, along with the state Office of Cannabis Management, will be in charge of licensing cannabis businesses and enforcing the new law.
-Cannabis products will be subject to testing for potency and contaminants, and retailers would only be allowed to sell approved products.
+Cities and counties, along with the Office of Cannabis Management, will be in charge of licensing cannabis businesses and enforcing the new law.
+The OCM will be run by a director appointed by the governor and approved by the state Senate.
+The director will be guided by an advisory council comprising more than 50 members representing diverse backgrounds and interests.

 What sorts of businesses does the law authorize?